 Please Note: There are no more "parking meter holidays."
 Motorists who park on the street must pay at specified boxes on Thanksgiving, Christmas and New Year's Day.

 Holiday Festivities at Art Institute of Chicago.
 The "Wreathing of the Lions" is a cherished holiday tradition among Chicagoans.
-The 25th anniversary of this event, which happens at 10 a.m.
-Nov.
-25, features guest emcees from "Hamilton" and music from the Soul Children of Chicago.
-Then, head into the museum for art making in the Ryan Learning Center and holiday displays in the galleries.
-Holiday happenings occur through Jan.
-8. 111 S. Michigan Ave., 312-443-3600
+This annual event, which happens in the morning, features live music and performances—it is the perfect start before heading into the museum for art making in the Ryan Learning Center and holiday displays in the galleries.
+Holiday happenings occur through January.
+111 S. Michigan Ave., 312-443-3600

 Ice Skating at Millennium Park.
 Located in a lovely setting below Chicago's Cloud Gate sculpture, a.k.a., "The Bean," the Millennium Park ice skating rink is a popular attraction for tourists and locals alike.
 It's especially beautiful after dark, with the tall buildings to the west, and Cloud Gate reflecting the city lights to the east.
 Skating season generally begins shortly before Thanksgiving, and runs through March.
 Access to the skating rink is free; skate rental is $12.
 Here are even more places to ice skate throughout Chicago.